Klipper3d/klipper/docs/G-Codes.md

 in the GCode file:
 - `O1`...`O32`: These codes are read from the GCode stream and processed by this module and passed to the Palette 2 device.

+## Frame Expansion Compensation

+The following commands are available when the [frame_expansion_compensation config section](Config_Reference.md#frame_expansion_compensation) is enabled:
+- `SET_FRAME_EXPANSION ENABLE=[<0:1>]`: enable or disable frame expansion
+  compensation.
+When disabled, the last computed compensation value will remain applied until next homing.
+- `QUERY_FRAME_EXPANSION`: report current state and key parameters of the frame expansion compensation.